GuilhermeRossato/node-deployment/README.md

     --help / -h           Display help text
-    --setup               Initialize and setup a project for automatic deployment (default) --config              Change settings and configure projects interactively --status              Retrieve status information from the manager process --logs                Print the latest log data continuously --start / --restart   Start or restart the manager process and display its status --shutdown            Stop the instance manager process from executing
+    --setup               Initialize and setup a project for automatic deployment (default) --config              Change settings and configure a project interactively --status / -s         Retrieve status information from the manager process --logs / -l           Print the latest log data continuously --instance / --app    Stream logs from the project instance process --start / --restart   Start or restart the manager process and display its status --shutdown            Stop the project instance process and the instance manager process --upgrade <path>      Fetch the deployment script source and write to a target file

-The "--status" mode can be combined with "--restart" to restart the manager process or with "--start" to start it only if it is not running.
+The "--status" mode can be combined with "--restart" to restart the manager process.
+You can also use "--start" to only start the process if it is not running.

 ## Flags

-    --debug / --verbose / -d   Enable debug / verbose mode and prints more logs during execution --force / --yes / -y       Force confirmations, automatically assuming yes --dry-run / --dry          Simulate execution by not writing files and causing no side-effects --sync / --wait            Execute child processes syncronously
+    --debug / --verbose / -d   Enable verbose mode (prints more logs) --force / --yes / -y       Force confirmations, automatically assuming yes --dry-run / --dry          Simulate execution by not writing files and causing no side-effects --sync / --wait            Execute child processes syncronously